 - An introduction, outlining the learning outcomes and content

-- Three or four parts which includes reflection activities
+- Three or four parts which includes individual lesson topics and reflection activities

 - Opportunities to participate in discussions with other participants on topical issues